-When it comes to home repair projects, few options can produce a more dramatic impact than replacing your home windows.
+When it comes to home repair projects, few options can produce a more dramatic impression than replacing your home windows.
 But while many other jobs can be taken care of with a little work and a good plan, replacing a home window demands significant work and a piece of technical knowledge.

 So, replacing your windows is no easy task.
 You’ll want to know what type of window is necessary, the specific tasks required for replacing the window based on the size of the opening, and what items it will take to make the proper fit for your new window.
 Here are a few things you may wish to think about: